In conducting its inquiry, the Royal Commission has been tasked to hear the voice of:

 • providers of Out of School Hours Care.

-Protocols will be published to explain to participants in Royal Commission hearings, roundtables, public forums and face-to-face meetings the way in which information they share will be published and used.
+Protocols were published to explain to participants in Royal Commission hearings, roundtables, public forums and face-to-face meetings the way in which information they share would be published and used.

-Public hearings will be held to help define the key issues for the Royal Commission.
+Public hearings were held to help define the key issues for the Royal Commission.

-This will include a hearing that is focused on the workforce issues critical to delivering early childhood education and care.
+This included a hearing focused on the workforce issues critical to delivering early childhood education and care.

 The first round of hearings was held in January.
 These are available to view online.